-Only symbols and special characters available in RevMan Web can be used in a Cochrane Review.
-Some symbols and special characters should be avoided (See Symbols to avoid.)
+Only symbols and special characters available in RevMan can be used in a Cochrane review.
+Do not copy and paste symbols or special characters from external sources into RevMan, as this can cause errors on publication.

 Guidance on usage and presentation of commonly used symbols